yukino-org/tenka-store/.github/ISSUE_TEMPLATE/source_request.md

 ## Checklist

--   [ ] I have checked for issues with same website before opening to avoid duplicates.
+-   [ ] I have checked for issues with same website and the extensions store before opening to avoid duplicates issues.
 -   [ ] The requested source is available for public and is free-to-use.